“You... are you Lucas?”

 "Only about a year!
 You've become a total city person, Luke.
 Cold bastard."

 "Your sense of style is what's cold.
-Of all things, why did you think to pair this purple with this gold?"
+What made you pair purple with gold?"

 "I pulled out the flashiest stuff from my closet.
 To honor your grandma's wishes."